Fee increases at Culpeper Solid Waste Transfer Station go into effect Dec. 1

 Fee rates for tire disposal will stay constant with current prices with the exceptions of 46 inch tires and for tires on rims that are 18 inches or less.
 The rates will rise from $11 to $12 for the 46 inch tires and $12 will be charged for tires on rims.

-Other services such as the collection of Freon will be increased from $8.50 per unit to $10 per unit, this price increase would put it on par with similar services from Orange and Fauquier Counties.
+Other services such as the collection of Freon will be increased from $8.50 per unit to $10 per unit, which would put it on par with similar services from Orange and Fauquier.
 The rates for accepting non-friable asbestos (namely any material that contains more than one percent asbestos, but can’t be pulverized by hand) will be raised from $60 per ton to $120 making it the first fee raise for this service since 1998.